 Weight Initialization

-We use He (Kaiming) initialization for all convolutions — this is critical for ResNets.
-Standard Xavier initialization underestimates the variance needed after ReLU (which zeros half the distribution):
+We use He (Kaiming) initialization for all convolutions.
+Xavier initialization underestimates the variance needed after ReLU, which zeros out half the distribution:

 def _initialize_weights(self):